Other compounds being studied to reduce breast cancer risk

+Fenretinide, a drug related to vitamin A, is being studied to see if it can lower breast cancer risk.
 Other clinical trials are looking at breast cancer reduction as an unintended effect of drugs used for other reasons.
 (This is how raloxifene, used for osteoporosis, was found to be useful in breast cancer.)
-Drugs currently being researched include bisphosphonates (drugs for osteoporosis), and statins (atorvastatin and lovastatin, drugs used to lower cholesterol).
+Drugs currently being researched include bisphosphonates (drugs for osteoporosis), and statins (such as atorvastatin and lovastatin), which are used to lower cholesterol.

-Clinical trials were begun some years ago on a few dietary supplements to look at their possible role in reducing breast cancer risk.
-These included grapeseed extract, folate, omega-3 fatty acids, and vitamins B6 and B12.
-Although records suggest that some of these human studies have been completed, very little has been published in the available medical literature to date.
+Dietary supplements have also been studied to see if they can reduce breast cancer risk.
+These have included grapeseed extract, folate, omega-3 fatty acids, and vitamins B6 and B12.
+Although some of these human studies have been completed, very little has been published in the available medical literature to date.

 This type of research takes many years.
-It will probably be some time before meaningful results on any of these compounds are available.
+It might be some time before meaningful results on any of these compounds are available.

 Last Revised: 10/21/2014